 Public Open House Nights: The Okanagan Observatory hosts free public observing nights every Friday.
 We will be pointing out the Milky Way and constellations with special astronomical laser pointers as we tour the night sky.
 Club members will have their telescopes on hand and be using the observatory 25 inch telescope to show off celestial wonders such as the Moon, planets, comets, dying stars, stellar nurseries, globular clusters, open clusters and galaxies.

-The Okanagan Observatory will resume free wheelchair accessible bus transportation: A free mobility challenged bus service is offered at least once a month for persons in wheelchairs or other mobility challenges.
+The Okanagan Observatory will resume free wheelchair accessible bus transportation: A free mobility challenged bus service is offered for one day each calendar month for persons in wheelchairs or other mobility challenges.
 This free transportation service complements the Observatory's recent acquisition of an Articulated Relay Eyepiece (ARE), which allowed the observatory to become one of very few facilities on this planet equipped to provide live telescope viewing for mobility challenged people.

 Observatory Hints: Please dress warmly and good shoes are a must to avoid cold feet.
 Drinks of any kind are not allowed near telescopes.
 No white light flashlights; red cellophane and elastic bands will be available.
 NO pets please!
 Please drive carefully and watch for wildlife on the road when visiting the Observatory.
 The large population of Deer in the area are very active at night.
 You can phone the Okanagan Observatory Event Phone, 250-300-8SKY (8759) for an event update.